Shahrukh1003/Fair/UPGRADE_SUMMARY.md

 **Built with ❤️ for ethical AI and fair lending practices**

-*FairLens v2.0 - Predicting Fairness, Preventing Bias*
+*BiasCheck v2.0 - Predicting Fairness, Preventing Bias*